Alopecia/Indralupta

 Understanding Alopecia/Indralupta in Ayurveda

-In Ayurveda, hair health is closely linked to Rakta dhatu (blood tissue), Majja dhatu (bone marrow and nervous tissue), and Ojas (immunity/essence of body).
+In Ayurveda, hair health is closely linked to Rakta dhatu (blood tissue), Majja dhatu (bone marrow and nervous tissue), and Ojas (immunity and vitality).
 Hair is considered a by-product of proper nourishment of these tissues.
-Imbalance in Vata, Pitta, and Kapha doshas can disrupt nourishment and lead to hair fall.
+When the balance of Vata, Pitta, and Kapha doshas is disturbed, hair nourishment becomes impaired, leading to hair fall.

-- Vata imbalance: Leads to dry scalp, brittle hair, and hair breakage.
+- Vata imbalance leads to dryness, brittle hair, breakage, and poor growth

-Alopecia occurs when the hair follicles fail to receive adequate nutrition, sometimes aggravated by seasonal changes, lifestyle factors, or chronic illnesses.
+Alopecia or Indralupta develops when hair follicles fail to receive adequate nutrition, often aggravated by lifestyle factors, stress, hormonal imbalance, or chronic illness.
+Hence, ayurvedic treatment for bald patches aims at correcting internal imbalances and rejuvenating follicles.

 Symptoms of Alopecia